NelisW/my3D-Trium/building/Trium-build.md

 ## Rod and ball replacement

 Steffen Bleich had a mishap where some rods broke.
 He ordered this rods [here](https://www.ultibots.com/magball-arms-288mm-delrin/) in the hope that it will work also fine or maybe even better.
 The rods obtainable [here](https://www.ultibots.com/magball-ends-set-of-12/) already include the required 12 balls and nuts.
 The balls have a M3-thread and should fit fine into the Trium hardware.
-The maker of the rods is [this company](https://groups.google.com/forum/#!msg/deltabot/mPw1SJ2f9Vw/55vmV3sPDQAJ)
+The maker of the rods is [this company](https://groups.google.com/forum/#!msg/deltabot/mPw1SJ2f9Vw/55vmV3sPDQAJ).

-MiR found [this company](http://www.kugel-rollen.de/product_info.php/info/p51_8-000-mm---M3-Sacklochgewinde---V4A-polierte-Ausfuehrung.html) that might  be able to provide the  balls that should work for the Trium printer:

 ## Bed levelling sensor